Tahoe Fund Board Members provide generous support, leadership and inspiration.

 Back to Top

-Jim Lawrence is the Administrator of the Nevada Division of State Lands, the agency responsible for coordinating Nevada’s environmental improvement projects at Lake Tahoe.
-The division became the state’s lead agency for Tahoe when Nevada committed to the Lake Tahoe Environmental Improvement Program at the 1997 Presidential Summit.
+Jim Lawrence is the Special Adviser of the Nevada Department of Conservation and Natural Resources.
+His prior role was the Administrator of the Nevada Division of State Lands, the state’s lead agency for Tahoe when Nevada committed to the Lake Tahoe Environmental Improvement Program at the 1997 Presidential Summit.
 This commitment was recently renewed by the Nevada legislature for the next decade.

 In addition to Tahoe programs, Lawrence is responsible for administering Nevada’s state owned land and implementing a statewide resource and conservation grant program, which has been instrumental in providing recreational trail opportunities and protecting important resource land throughout the state.
 Lawrence also serves as executive officer of Nevada’s State Land Use Planning Agency and the State Conservation Commission.